 In a much different setting, former Her Campus contributing writer Cassie Potler found a mentor after graduating from James Madison University and starting Teach For America.
 “My mentor Margi taught kindergarten, just like me, across the hall.
 As soon as I walked in, she took me under her wing and promised to help me ‘survive’ my first year teaching.
 Margi was more than a mentor to me, she also became one of my closest friends.”

 How can I ask somebody to be my mentor?

 The most important aspect of finding a mentor is making sure the person has time for you.
-If he or she is simply too busy, it won’t be a beneficial relationship for you or the mentor.
+If they are simply too busy, it won’t be a beneficial relationship for you or the mentor.

 What do I have to do as a mentee?

-Additionally, listento what your mentor has to say.
-If you ask him or her a question, you want an honest answer.
+Additionally, listen to what your mentor has to say.
+If you ask them a question, you want an honest answer.
 Don’t brush off their advice.
 You may eventually decide that you don’t want to follow their recommendations, but it is important to be receptive and understand that they’re truly trying to help you out.

 Lastly, do something nice in return for the time and energy they spend on you!
-Treat your mentor to lunch—or at the very least write him or her a nice thank you card.
-If your mentor feels appreciated, he or she will be more likely to work harder to help you with your questions or find career opportunities.
+Treat your mentor to lunch — or at the very least write them a nice thank you card.
+If your mentor feels appreciated, they will be more likely to work harder to help you with your questions or find career opportunities.

 It’s important to remember that anybody can be your mentor.
 If you respect somebody for their accomplishments and they are willing to give a little time out of their schedule for you — whether formally or informally — you can build the relationship into a successful mentorship.
 So don’t be afraid to ask!